lsst-dm/dmtn-283/index.md

 A single server, however large, can not reliably handle thousands of simultaneous requests.
 This is not helped by the butler APIs being designed before `async` was considered stable, requiring the server to create threads for all incoming requests and Python not currently being a language that supports good thread performance.

-To allow arbitrary scaling we will deploy multiple server instances with some form of load balancing.
+To allow arbitrary scaling we will deploy multiple server instances with some form of load balancing, possibly using native Kubernetes load-balancing strategies.
 We are designing the server to be stateless such that any client can talk to any server at any time without having a client pinned to a specific server.

 #### Multiple Database Servers